Revision: Mon, 28 Apr 2025 23:00:56 GMT

 ];

-Finally, you can inject the client class into your code and use it to call the Pinger service.
+You can now inject the gRPC client interface directly into your code and use it to call the service methods:

 php